England played New Zealand under bad weather conditions at Edgbaston in 1965 © Getty Images (File Photo)

 Day Five: England go one-up

 The attendance of the Test had been an abysmal 21,000 throughout the Test; New Zealand got a measly £1,000 as gate shared.
 However, things reached a new low when a mere 107 arrived to watch Boycott and Barber give them a series lead.

-Runs came easily with the opening stand adding 92 in 100 minutes before Barber tried to hit Morgan for a six and holed out to Graham Vivian, substituting for Sutcliffe.
+Runs came easily with the opening stand adding 92 in 100 minutes before Barber tried to hit Morgan for six and holed out to Graham Vivian, substituting for Sutcliffe.
 The batsmen had crossed, and Boycott finished things off quickly.

 - Barrington was dropped for the second Test at Lord’s for his slow batting.
-England won by seven wickets thanks to some delightful batting from Dexter and Cowdrey, and some quality bowling from Rumsey.
+England won by 7 wickets thanks to some delightful batting from Dexter and Cowdrey, and some quality bowling from Rumsey.

-- Brought back at Headingley, Barrington scored 163, adding 369 in 339 minutes with John Edrich as the latter raced to a 450-ball 310 with 52 fours and three sixes.
+- Brought back at Headingley, Barrington scored 163, adding 369 in 339 minutes with John Edrich as the latter raced to a 450-ball 310 with 52 fours and 3 sixes.
 New Zealand collapsed against David Larter, Ray Illingworth, and Titmus, and lost by an innings and 187 runs.